Olympics: Netherlands' Sifan Hassan wins women's marathon – DW – 08/11/2024

 Her time was 2:22:25, netting her an Olympic record.

-The hilly route ran from Paris City Hall to the Versailles Palace and back into the city of Paris, with the finishing line at Les Invalides complex.

-The previous record was acheived by Tiki Gelana of Ethiopia, who finished the marathon in 2:23:07 at the 2012 London Olympics.
+The previous Olympic record was acheived by Tiki Gelana of Ethiopia, who finished the marathon in 2:23:07 at the 2012 London Games.

 Hassan also won the 2023 marathons in London and Chicago.